aedanpope/tc_client/README.md

 #### TensorFlow

-[TensorFlow](https://www.tensorflow.org/) is an open-source library for machine learning like Torch, but has support in more languages (Python, C++, Java, GO) and more features (e.g. run on a mobile device.).
+[TensorFlow](https://www.tensorflow.org/) is an open-source library for machine learning like Torch, but has support in more languages (Python, C++, Java, GO) and more features (e.g. run on a mobile device, Google Cloud Platform).

 TensorFlow is maintained by Google's Brain team.
 TensorFlow left Beta and V1  was published on 15th of Feb, 2017 ([github](https://github.com/tensorflow/tensorflow/releases/tag/v1.0.0), (announcement video)[https://www.youtube.com/watch?v=mWl45NkFBOc])